nikhilkumar0102/Advanced-Network-Scanning/docs/06_DOS_Attacks.md

 Trial-and-error attack	ping -s 5000 -M do 192.168.1.1	Maximize payload to check resistance TTL OS fingerprinting	ping 192.168.1.1	Check TTL in reply to guess OS

-🧠 Pro Tip: Always perform DoS simulations in isolated environments like a VirtualBox lab or test subnet.
+> 🧠 **Pro Tip**: Always perform DoS simulations in isolated environments like a VirtualBox lab or test subnet.